NEWPORT NEWS, Va. – The U.S. Navy has officially decommissioned the world's first nuclear-powered aircraft carrier.

 During Friday's ceremony at a Newport News shipyard, the USS Enterprise was described as a "legendary" vessel that helped shape history.
 It served more than 50 years, playing a role in the Cuban Missile Crisis, Vietnam and the wars in Iraq and Afghanistan.

 Affectionately called the "Big E," the ship retired from service in 2012.
-The Navy has spent the past few years defueling its reactors.
+The Navy has spent the last few years defueling its reactors.
 The ship will eventually be taken apart and its metal recycled.

 One of the Enterprise's original sailors was 77-year-old Ray Godfrey of Bigfork, Montana.
 He said the ceremony was emotional for him realizing that "she's done."